LolandaE/Sustainment-Team/.github/ISSUE_TEMPLATE/po---sm-task.md

 ---
-name: Dev Task
+name: PO / SM Task
-about: Work that one or more Developers needs to complete that isn't related to a specific digital service
+about: Work the PO and/or SM needs to complete that isn't related to a specific digital service
 title: ''
 labels: PO Task, SM Task
 assignees: ''